cjlarose/homelab/README.md

 --namespace flux
 ```

-Wait until the container come up.
+Wait until the containers come up.
 Then, use `fluxctl` to get the SSH public key for deployments

 ```sh
 fluxctl identity --k8s-fwd-ns flux